Chart Color Schemes

 Health performance in Bray Park is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Approximately 50% (~5,287 people) have private health cover, lower than the national average of 55.3%.
-Mental health issues and asthma are the most prevalent conditions, affecting 11.6% and 9.4% of residents respectively.
-Around 62.7% report being free from medical ailments, slightly below Greater Brisbane's 63.8%.
-The area has a higher proportion of seniors (16.7%, or 1,782 people) compared to Greater Brisbane (15.6%).
-Health outcomes among seniors are generally consistent with the broader population's health profile.
+Mental health issues and asthma are the most prevalent conditions in the area, affecting 11.6% and 9.4% of residents respectively.
+However, 62.7% of residents report no medical ailments, slightly below Greater Brisbane's 63.8%.
+Bray Park has a higher proportion of seniors aged 65 and over at 16.7%, or 1,783 people, compared to Greater Brisbane's 15.6%.
+Health outcomes among seniors in Bray Park align with the general population's health profile.

 Frequently Asked Questions - Health